Hahvinaash-Vijaykumarr/SFTP-Network_Security/README.md

 ## Secure FTP != HTTPs

-Note that you will be implementing Secure FTP as your own whole new application layer protocol.
-In NO WAY we are relying on HTTP/s.
-Please do not confuse the materials, you don't need to know materials in Week 11 and 12 before getting started.
+This project implements a Secure FTP as its own whole new application layer protocol, without relying on HTTP/s in any manner.

 ## Running the code